learning-zone/csharp-basics/README.md

 **2. Using Newtonsoft.Json:**

-- install the NuGet package:
+If you are working on an older project or legacy codebase using the third-party `Newtonsoft.Json` package:

 ```cs
 Install-Package Newtonsoft.Json
 ```

 **Example:**

 ```csharp
 using Newtonsoft.Json;

 var person = new { Name = "Pradeep", Age = 30 };

 string json = JsonConvert.SerializeObject(person);

 Console.WriteLine(json); // Output: {"Name":"Pradeep","Age":30}
 ```

 **Note:**

 - For `System.Text.Json`, add `using System.Text.Json;`.
 - For `Newtonsoft.Json`, install the NuGet package and add `using Newtonsoft.Json;`.